-2602.1 Policy Records retention scheduling for the disposition of all archdiocesan records shall be approved by the Records Conservation Board and administered by the Archives and Records Center.
+2602.1 Policy Records retention scheduling for the disposition of all Archdiocesan Records shall be approved by the Records Conservation Board and administered by the Archives and Records Center.

-A records retention schedule is created by the Archives and Records Center staff for each agency of the archdiocese and includes a record's classification title, description, retention period and legal citation.
-This schedule mandates the minimum retention period of records and the agency and is approved by the agency head, the department director and the Records Conservation Board.
+A records retention schedule is created by the Archives and Records Center Staff for each agency of the Archdiocese and includes a record's classification title, description, retention period and legal citation.
+This schedule mandates the minimum retention period of records and the agency and is approved by the agency head, the Department Director and the Records Conservation Board.
 As the disposition of all records is to be in compliance with these schedules, all employees should consult the retention schedule for his or her respective agency.
-Any questions in this regard should be directed to the archdiocesan Archives and Records Center.
+Any questions in this regard should be directed to the Archdiocesan Archives and Records Center.

-B. Disposition of Records
+b.
+Disposition of Records

-When your office has identified records that have met their appropriate retention, as outlined in the approved retention schedules, the parish will need to complete an Application for Authority to Dispose of Records.
-This form will need to be completed in duplicate by the parish, listing the following information for each record classification:
+When your office has identified records that have met their appropriate retention, as outlined in the approved retention schedules, the Parish will need to complete an Application for Authority to Dispose of Records.
+This form will need to be completed in duplicate by the Parish, listing the following information for each record classification:

 - 1. Retention Schedule Number (from the approved retention schedule). - 2.
 Classification Title (from the approved retention schedule). - 3.
-Inclusive Dates (this will be the time span for all the records that are a part of this record classification). - 4.
-Volume (Approximate volume of the records to be destroyed.
-Volume conversion charts are available from the Archives and Records Center).
+Inclusive Dates (this will be the time span for all of the records that are a part of this record classification).

+4. Volume (approximate volume of the records to be destroyed - Volume conversion charts are available from the Archives and Record Center).

-Following completion of the Application for Authority to Dispose of Records found at the end of this document, the agency head will need to sign and date both completed copies.
-Mail both copies of the Application for Authority to Dispose of Records to: Archdiocese of Chicago's Joseph Cardinal Bernardin Archives and Records Center, 711 West Monroe Street, Chicago, IL 60630.
+Following completion of the Application for Authority to Dispose of Records found on page 41, the agency head will need to sign and date both completed copies.
+Mail both copies of the Application for Authority to Dispose of Records to: Archdiocese of Chicago's Joseph Cardinal Bernardin Archives and Records Center, 711 W. Monroe, Chicago, IL 60630.

-Please note: Records may not be disposed of until approval has been received from the Archives and Records Center (the Archives and Records Center will act upon all applications within 15 business days of their receipt).
+Please Note - Records may not be disposed of until approval has been received from the Archives and Records Center (the Archives and Records Center will act upon all Applications within 15 business days of their receipt).

 Once the approved destruction form has been returned, records should be disposed of immediately after the date indicated by the Archives and Records Center.
 Records should be burned or shredded, if possible.
-Otherwise, the agency head or designate should witness pick up and removal by scavenger service or authorized records destruction service.
+Otherwise, agency head or designate should witness pick up and removal by scavenger service or authorized records destruction service.
 Under no circumstances should intact records be placed in an unsecured garbage can or dumpster.
 A Records Disposal Certificate must be filled out at the time of the disposal of the records.
-The approved copy of the Application for Authority to Dispose of Records should be maintained in your parish's files permanently.
+The approved copy of the Application for Authority to Dispose of Records should be maintained in your Parish's files permanently.

-C. Archdiocese of Chicago's Joseph Cardinal Bernardin Archives and Records Center
+c.
+Archdiocese of Chicago's Joseph Cardinal Bernardin Archives and Record Center

-The Archdiocese of Chicago's Joseph Cardinal Bernardin Archives and Records Center is the official repository for the records of the Archdiocese of Chicago.
-As the institutional archives, its purpose is to identify, preserve and make available archdiocesan records, which have long term value for local, national and international communities.
+The Archdiocese of Chicago's Joseph Cardinal Bernardin Archives & Records Center is the official repository for the records of the Archdiocese of Chicago As the institutional archives, its purpose is to identify, preserve, and make available Archdiocesan records, which have long term value for local, national and international communities.
 These primary sources provide unique opportunities to examine our history, celebrate our unity as a Catholic community, and confidently face the future.
-With more than 8,000 cubic feet of archival materials, the Archdiocese of Chicago's Joseph Cardinal Bernardin Archives and Records Center constitutes one of the world's largest repositories of archdiocesan archives.
+With more than 8,000 cubic feet of archival materials, the Archdiocese of Chicago's Joseph Cardinal Bernardin Archives & Records Center constitutes one of the world's largest repositories of Archdiocesan Archives.

-Archives and Records Center staff are available for assistance with parish records management issues and questions.
-The Archdiocese of Chicago's Joseph Cardinal Bernardin Archives and Records Center is located at:
+Archives and Record Center staff are available for assistance with Parish Records Management issues and questions.
+The Archdiocese of Chicago's Joseph Cardinal Bernardin Archives & Records Center is located at: